Technology is the key to the majority of global processes. It transforms the ways we communicate, work, travel, entertain and use services.

 So you’d better not drag your feet with presenting your grandma a smartphone :)

-Great examples of corporate digital health equity endeavors
+Great examples of digital health equity endeavors

 So let's look at some cases around the globe that could illustrate the awareness of people about health equity and related aspects.

-Google health equity program support
+Google health equity support program

 The company whose products constitute a huge part of our daily routine.
 Well-known for their equity policy and philanthropic ventures.
 In my personal opinion, such free services like Google Drive are a gift for humanity that pushes us forward and boosts our activity on many levels.